 When a ‘chink style’ log shell is erected at your site there will often be a backer rod (or equivalent) pushed between the courses of logs (one strip to the inside face of the logs another to the outside face) and then a chinking compound is applied on the interior and exterior using the ‘backer rod’ as a base to apply the chinking against.

 Quite simply chinking stops air, insect and moisture infiltration into your home.
 With the backer rod it helps insulate your home as well.
 Chinking can also be a design feature of your home often contrasting with the color of the logs.

 Lineal Feet per full gallon

 You may calculate gallons needed by finding the feet per gallon and dividing your lineal feet by that number.
 Although this chart is rounded up where needed it does not include waste.
 Keep in mind that the depth is an average depth across the joint.
 If your estimations are generally short check to see that you use average joint depth.

 Chart courtesy of Sashco manufacturers of Log Jam chinking.

-Traditionally chinking was a mixture of clay lime and sand with variations based on what was locally available.
-Today we use an acrylic elastic compound that adheres to the logs and can stretch and contract as the logs settle and move seasonally.
+Traditionally chinking was a mixture of clay, lime and sand with variations based on what was locally available.
+Nowdays, it’s usually an acrylic elastic compound that adheres to the logs and can stretch and contract as the logs settle and move seasonally.
 Old fashioned chinking often pulls away from logs and cracks allowing water and insects to enter the logs.
 (This is due to it’s being non-elastic).

 Chinking (or caulking) can also be used to seal any gaps between logs and notches in scribe-fit style handcrafted and milled log packages that have “gapped” for whatever reason.